The HTTP Status 122 Error in IE7 in Ajax Apps

 What Ajax quirks have you run into?

-9 replies on “The HTTP Status 122 Error in IE7 in Ajax Apps”
+9 responses to “The HTTP Status 122 Error in IE7 in Ajax Apps”

 Thanks for this, I have been looking at why this is happening with IE7 for a few hours.